cyber-prags/Portfolio-Website/README.md

 # Portfolio Website

 Welcome to the repository of my personal Portfolio Website.
-This site showcases my projects, professional experiences, and educational background, providing a comprehensive overview of my skills and achievements in the field of web development.
+This site showcases my projects, professional experiences, and educational background, providing a comprehensive overview of my skills and achievements in the field of data science and artificial intelligence along with a tinge of web development.

 ## Live Website